 - The Second Order, the Community of Saint Clare, which is composed of women who feel called by God to an enclosed life of contemplative prayer, coupled with work to be self supporting.

 - The Third Order, which is open to men and women, ordained or lay, married or single who feel that God is calling them to live out their Franciscan vocation in the world.
 While committed to family responsibilities and engaged in the ordinary tasks of life, the Third Order offers a life of challenge and support for those who are called to a deeper commitment to Christ, their Lord and Master, to a life under vow.
-There are currently over 2,000 members of the Third Order (called Tertiaries) in the European Province throughout England, Ireland, Scotland, Wales and Sweden.
+There are currently nearly 2,000 members of the Third Order (called Tertiaries) in the European Province throughout England, Ireland, Scotland, Wales and Sweden.
 There are Tertiaries also in other Provinces across the world.

 We welcome you to our site and we hope that you will consider, as you explore it, whether God is calling you to the life that we share in the Third Order.